 In addition, factors beyond the Issuer's control, including but not limited to economic and market conditions, could limit the Issuer's ability to achieve any of the expected benefits of these initiatives.
-The global economic outlook is more uncertain, particularly with regard to UK economic risks, global trade tensions and revised interest rate expectations.
+The global economic outlook is more uncertain, particularly with regard to UK economic risks, the Covid-19 outbreak, global trade tensions and revised interest rate expectations.
 There remains a risk that, in the absence of an improvement in economic conditions, the Issuer's cost and investment actions may not be sufficient to achieve the expected benefits.

-Failure to achieve any of the expected benefits of HSBC Group's strategic initiatives could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects and reputation.
+The failure to successfully deliver or achieve any of the expected benefits of these key strategic initiatives could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects and reputation.